-My true story is full of pain suffering and lost hope.
-Of wonderment , lost dreams and new discoveries.
+My true story is full of pain suffering and lost hope of wonder , lost dreams and new discoveries.
 For a time that seems long ago, my dream was to live and work in the USA.
 A country that at the time was my second home.
-As the child of a US Citizen, I got my legal residency and whilst I had it, all was possible.
+As the child of a American citizen, I got my legal residency and whilst I had it, all was possible.
 Then a few months after the attack on the twin towers, on the anniversary of Pearl Harbour.
 A callous decision by an airport operator, lead to me being hurt.
 Sandwiched between and fighting my way out of the doors of their train.
 Overridden by their operator, without looking.

 So Today, I am fairly better.
 I have my down days and my good days.
 However I have come a long way from my darkest days and I hope you, you who read's and sees the beauty in me.
 Will take the chance and share a moment with me.
 Maybe it will work or maybe it won't.
 But you can always reflect upon the day you read about me.